Pougher/operating-system/documentation.md

 _This is for kernel development only, but the implementation details may be useful for user applications_

 In order to define a system call, you first need to write a system call _handler_.
-A handler is simply the piece of code that is executed when the system call is called, and racoon provides a few utilities to assist in writing handlers, namely the `SYSCALL_DEFINEn(number, ...)` macros, where _n_ represents the number of arugments that the system call takes.
+A handler is simply the piece of code that is executed when the system call is called, and OS provides a few utilities to assist in writing handlers, namely the `SYSCALL_DEFINEn(number, ...)` macros, where _n_ represents the number of arugments that the system call takes.
 Every one of these macros expects at least one argument representing the system call number that the handler corresponds to.
 Furthermore, these macros are used to define functions, so the arguments named in the macro represent the actual names of the arguments in the defined handler (other than the first, which is actually consumed by the macro).
 Lastly, the macros only define the function signature, so a pair of curly braces to begin the function body are required after the macro.

-`SYSCALL_DEFINEn` macros only ever pass arguments that are the size needed to represent any pointeron the given system, that is on a 32-bit operating system like racoon each argument passed by the macros will be of the type `uint32_t`.
+`SYSCALL_DEFINEn` macros only ever pass arguments that are the size needed to represent any pointeron the given system, that is on a 32-bit operating system like OS each argument passed by the macros will be of the type `uint32_t`.
 This means that in the body of the function, the arguments passed by the define macro will have to be casted to types that the system call handler wishes to operate upon.

 When writing system call handlers, you must always return a value.
 In the case that your handler does not actually _return_ a value, the system call must still set `0xC0BFFFF0` to either a 0 or -1.
 Returns are performed with the `SYSCALL_RETURN` macro, which writes the value to the afformentioned memory address that you provided.
 The return values 0 and -1 are also provided as the macros `SYSCALL_SUCCESS` and `SYSCALL_FAILURE` respectively.